 As a busy project manager, this is the group you should spend the least amount of time focusing on.
 They aren’t helping you and they don’t have much impact on your project.
 Keep them informed through social media and open forum discussions, but don’t get dragged into long drawn out debates – something that easily done on platforms such as Facebook and Twitter.
 But do keep an eye of this group as you need to make sure they aren’t increasing their influence – either through growing in number, or through them actively seeking to influence your Followers and Supporters.

 This is a key group to identify early on and build relationships with.
 While it may be tempting to avoid them, listen to what your Obstructers are telling you about their doubts and concerns – they may have legitimate worries.
 This is especially helpful when they can back up their concerns with evidence from previous projects they have worked on or come across before.
 Talk them through the benefits of your project and how the objectives and outcomes were decided.
 Your Obstructers can be a useful sounding board, highlighting gaps in your project thinking.
 Also consider who’s best placed to influence your Obstructers.
 There may be others who can help you.

 Once you’ve planned how to manage these relationships it’s time to take action.
 As your project progresses your stakeholders will move around the matrix.
 Through actively reviewing and updating it, you can quickly adapt and respond to your stakeholders to ensure you are managing your relationship with them to gain their support and/or influence in a positive way.

-If you are interested in finding out more about this tool and a range of other techniques to help you as a project manager, visit our online Project Management hub.
-You can also book on to =mc’s upcoming Project Management training in July 2017.
+If you are interested in finding out more about this tool and a range of other techniques to help you as a project manager, visit our Project Management training page.
 Or contact us about our in-house training and consultancy services on project management.